sasanrose/phpredmin/README.md

 ### Console

 PHPRedMin provides you with a web-base redis console.
-This functionaliy takes advantage of PHP's exec function.
+This functionality takes advantage of PHP's `exec` function.
 Although, all the commands are escaped for security, you can disable terminal from configuration file.
 In addition, you can set history limit or disable history by setting it to 0:

 ![](http://dl.dropbox.com/u/5413590/phpredmin/console.jpg)